juliencrn/usehooks-ts/packages/usehooks-ts/README.md

 ## ✨ Contributors

-Big thanks go to all our contributors!
+Big thanks go to all our contributors! [[Become a contributor](https://github.com/juliencrn/usehooks-ts/blob/master/.github/CONTRIBUTING.md)]

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->